 Bullying on Social Media (and Other Places): Tips to Lessen or Even Eliminate the Impact

-Bullying has historically included physical, sexual, emotional, verbal bullying.
+Bullying has historically included physical, sexual, emotional, and verbal bullying.
 Now you can add cyberbullying and most recently, political bullying to the list.
 Often, in incidences of bullying, the perpetrator uses more than one of these tactics on his/her victim or escalates from one to the next.

 Given the current environment, several friends and colleagues have asked me to write about this.